 They still have quite a large aperture for stargazing, and you get all of the same quality that you get with the SkyMaster 25×70, these are just more practical for wildlife viewing, and especially birdwatching, while still gathering a ton of light for low-light viewing.

 Keep in mind that these are fairly heavy and, like their big brother 25x70s, are ideally used with a tripod.
-The eye relief on these is also a bit better than the 25x70s, so they are going to be more comfortable with glasses.
+The eye relief on these is also a bit better than the 25x70s, so they are going to be more comfortable if you wear glasses.

 |Objective Lens Diameter (mm)||70|